Gabrielab5/dilithium_signatures/README.md

 - **Key Generation**: Generate a private and public key pair.
 - **Message Signing**: Sign messages using the private key.
 - **Signature Verification**: Verify signed messages using the public key.
+- Performance measurement
-- Simplified implementation for educational purposes.
+- Unit tests for robustness

 ## Requirements
 - Python 3.8 or higher